JBoss Enterprise Application Platform: Product components and features

-Lists of components, features, and standards supported are available.
+Lists of components, features, and standards supported are available on the official Red Hat customer portal.

 Licensing and pricing

 JBoss itself is free and open-source, but Red Hat charges to provide a support subscription for JBoss Enterprise Middleware.
 Red Hat allows the use of JBoss EAP for development, but to obtain support in production a support subscription is required and customizations are not supported.

-Related products

-These products are part of the JBoss Enterprise Middleware portfolio of software, or are included with the JBoss Enterprise Application Platform software.
+Historical portfolios and retired variants